Iron-voldy/aahaas_internshipProject_frontend/README.md

 - Mobile responsive menu

 ### Banner
+- YouTube video background (autoplays muted)
-- Hero section with tagline
+- Hero section with tagline on top of video
-- Call-to-action button
+- Call-to-action button with smooth scroll
-- Statistics display
+- Statistics display with backdrop blur effect
-- Smooth scroll to products
+- Dark overlay for text readability

 ### Products
-- Fetches products from API
+- Fetches products from API with loading state
-- Loading state with spinner
+- Real-time search and filter by name/description
+- Sort by name, price (low to high, high to low)
+- Product count display
 - Error handling with retry button
-- Grid layout (1-4 columns based on screen size)
+- Responsive grid layout (1-4 columns based on screen size)
+- Scroll animations with AOS library

 ### ProductCard
-- Product image with zoom effect
+- Product image with smooth zoom effect on hover
 - Product name and description
-- Price display
+- Price display with proper formatting
-- "Add to Cart" button
+- "Add to Cart" button with scale animation
-- Hover animations
+- Smooth hover animations with shadow transitions
+- Gradient overlay on image
+- Success modal with GIF animation when added to cart

 ### Footer
 - Brand information